Monday 11th May, 2026

 |

-Lectio Divina for long quote
+Lectio Divina for use with long quote

 For an audio guided Lectio Divina to use with this week’s longer quote, click the play button on the image.
 Allow 10-15 minutes.
 For a text version of the meditation, click here.